react-static/react-static/README.md

 }
 ```

+**Note**: If updating a project not originally based on the `preact` template, you will need to update the render method of your app to always use `ReactDOM.render` and not `ReactDOM.hydrate`.
+[See the preact template for an example of this](https://github.com/nozzle/react-static/blob/master/examples/preact/src/index.js#L14)

 **Important**
 Due to the complexity of maintaining a fully tooled development experience, React is still used in development mode if `preact` is set to `true`.
 This ensures that stable hot-reloading tooling, dev tools, ect. are used.
 This is by no means permanent though!
 If you know what it takes to emulate React Static's development environment using Preact tooling, please submit a PR!